 - National origin

-The bill works to ensure that all of the above categories be paid at a wage that is equal to an employee outside the same protected class in the same work environment.
-Specifically, they are to be paid equally for equal work or “substantially similar work, when viewed as a composite of skill, effort, and responsibility, and performed under similar working conditions.”
+The bill helps ensure that all of the above categories receive equal pay to those outside the same protected class.
+Specifically, it’s so they are paid for either equal work or “substantially similar work, when viewed as a composite of skill, effort, and responsibility, and performed under similar working conditions.”

-In addition to expanding these protected groups, it also places less of a burden on employees to prove wage discrimination by requiring the employers to pay at equal rates for “substantially similar” work.
+In addition to expanding these protected groups, it also places less of a burden on employees to prove wage discrimination.
+It does this by requiring employers to pay at equal rates for “substantially similar” work.

-To prove discrimination did not occur, an employer would still need to show that the pay difference was justified.
-Higher pay can be justified by:
+To prove discrimination does not occur, an employer needs to show that the pay difference is due to factors of:

 Fair Labor Standards Act (FLSA)

-In addition to the New York state employment laws, there are federal protections for employees in regards to minimum wage and overtime pay requirements.
+In addition to the New York state employment laws, there are federal protections for employees in regard to minimum wage and overtime pay requirements.